rapid7/metasploit-framework/Generating-Module-Documentation.md

 ###Why this is valuable

 The new module documentation allows you to see the help for a particular module from a web page, instead of from the command line.

-It includes:
+The help page includes:

  - The PR history related to a particular module.
  - The basic usage instructions for a module.